New York State Boating Certification

 Jed Dietrich, Esq. and His Team of Lawyers and Paralegals at the Dietrich Law Firm P.C.
 Want to Help Boaters Stay Safe on the Waterways of Western New York and Throughout New York State.

 Western New York offers a variety of beautiful lakes and waterways.
-From the Great Lakes to the Niagara River, to Chautauqua Lake and the Finger Lakes, the incredible landscape of our region provides many destinations for boating and lake activities.
+From the Great Lakes and the Niagara River, to Chautauqua Lake and the Finger Lakes, the incredible landscape of our region provides many destinations for boating and lake activities.
 At the same time, these activities pose a risk.
 According to the New York State Parks Department, boating accidents claimed 17 lives in 2018.
 While boating accidents have many causes, it is important to be as prepared as possible before you operate a motorized watercraft of any sort.

 In August of 2019, New York Governor Andrew Cuomo signed Brianna's Law, which introduced new regulations surrounding the operation of motorized watercrafts.
 The new law has changed requirements for boater certification, so it is important to understand how these changes impact you.

 Brianna’s Law will require certification for ANY operator of a power boat by 2025, with a five-year phase-in program applying to motorized watercrafts beginning in 2020.
 Brianna’s Law aims to ensure that boaters have a basic level of knowledge before they are able to operate a boat.
-By requiring boaters to take a safety course, New York strives to make our waters safer for everyone.
+By requiring boaters to take a safety course, New York is working to make our waters safer for everyone.

 Brianna’s Law will be implemented in phases.
 Please note the following chart provided by the New York State Parks Department to determine when you will need to be certified: